In Season: A Collection of Recipes from Sam Buckley

 Flaky salt

-Micro herbs/pruned leaves from the Landing (Sam used thai basil, spicy vietnamese coriander and edible flowers)
+Micro herbs and edible flowers (Sam used thai basil, spicy Vietnamese coriander and edible flowers)

 Method

-1. Peel cucumbers, and deseed if desired.
-Then chop into batons and generously salt.
-The salt will draw out some of the cucumbers natural water (cucumbers are 97% water, enabling the pickling liquid to later re-absorb and take with it the tangy, aromatic flavour of the pickle).
+- Peel cucumbers and deseed if desired.
+Chop into batons and generously salt.
+The salt will draw out some of the cucumber's natural water, enabling the pickling liquid to later re-absorb and take with it the tangy, aromatic flavour.

-3. Pour pickling liquid over cucumbers.
-Add thai basil, spicy vietnamese coriander as further fresh aromatics.
+- Pour pickling liquid over cucumbers.
+Add thai basil and spicy Vietnamese coriander as further fresh aromatics.

-4. Store in a jar for at least 1 hour / indefinitely.
-The cucumber leaf from the mother plant can be purposed as a ‘lid’ as Sam demonstrated for an visually and technically effective approach.
+- Store in a jar for at least 1 hour, or indefinitely.
+The cucumber leaf from the mother plant can be repurposed as a 'lid'.

-5. Slice plums and remove the pit.
-Can be charred in a griddle pan, but Sam chose not too today.
+- Slice plums and remove the pit.
+Can be charred in a griddle pan if desired.

-6. Combine pickled cucumbers and sliced plums into a bowl, and toss together.
-Add a small amount of pickling liquid to bring together the two.
+- Combine pickled cucumbers and sliced plums into a bowl and toss together.
+Add a small amount of pickling liquid to bring the two together.

-7. Transfer to plate, dress with micro herbs/ edible flowers/ more thai basil, spicy vietnamese coriander.
+- Transfer to plate and dress with micro herbs, edible flowers and more thai basil.

-8. Lightly drizzle spring onion/chive oil emulsion, and serve.
+- Lightly drizzle with spring onion/chive oil emulsion and serve.

 "This liquid is gold, and is best made in summer when the tomato flavours have truly developed from the sunny weather."